 What Does "The" Mean?

 We can say, roughly, that “the” means the word it is attached to refers to a specific, individual object.
-When I say “I have the apple,” I mean a certain apple, not just “an apple”—any old apple, or “apples” in general.
+When someone says “I have the apple,” they mean a certain apple, not just “an apple”—any old apple, or “apples” in general.

-The OED lists 50 entries for “the,” some of which are only historical relics.
+The Oxford English Dictionary lists more than 50 entries for the, some of which are only historical relics.
 It was once correct to play “the chess,” to learn “the dressmaking” and “the mathematics,” and to read “the French,” all for “the posterity.”
-The “the” dropped out of those situations.
+The the dropped out of those situations.
 The fact that it doesn’t go before those words anymore is also part of its meaning.

 So the meaning of the is the combination of the situations where it is appropriate and the situations where it is not appropriate.
 This makes it quite different from straightforwardly definable words like “octahedron” (“a three-dimensional figure having eight plane faces”), but not much different from “different” or “see” or “now” or any of the everyday words we use all the time.

 We like to think of words as little containers of meaning that we pack and unpack as we communicate, but they are not containers so much as pointers.
 They point us toward a body of experience and knowledge, to conversations we have had and things we have read, to places in sentences where we have and haven’t seen them.
 Words get their meanings from what we do with them.
 Especially the word we use the most.